 - Drink less soda pop and beverages containing sugar

-We recommend a soft bristle brush.
-Some patients do purchase an electric toothbrush and have been pleased with the results.
+We recommend a soft-bristled brush.
+Some patients purchase an electric toothbrush and have been pleased with the results.

-Proper brushing should take you about 5 minutes, so please take your time and do a good job.
+Proper brushing should take about five minutes, so please take your time and do a good job.
 Always start in the same place and work your way around.
 The goal is to not miss any areas, so try to develop a pattern and follow it.
-Strong brushing pressure is needed to properly clean the teeth with braces on, but not so hard that you dislodge any brackets.
+Strong brushing pressure is needed to properly clean the teeth with braces on, but it should not so hard that you dislodge any brackets.
 Place the bristles on the tooth between the braces and the gum tissue.
 Gently massage the area to avoid puffy tissue and cavities.
-After cleaning your teeth, force the bristles between the brace and the wire to clean between the wire and the teeth.
+After cleaning your teeth, force the bristles between the braces and the wire to clean between the wire and the teeth.
 Don’t forget to brush the chewing surfaces and the tongue side of the teeth as well!
 We will grade your brushing when you come in, and you should do the same at home.
-If you need to do better, we will tell you—we are not fussing at you.
+If you need to do better, we will tell you — we are not fussing at you.
 We do not want you to have permanent scars on your teeth or any decay to spoil that beautiful, new smile.

 Yes!
 Flossing allows you to remove plaque that builds up between your teeth.
 This may take time to master, but it is a very important step.